gsoft-inc/wl-web-configs/docs/eslint/setup-polyrepo.md

 ## 5. Add a CLI script

-Sometimes, especially when running the CI build, it's useful to lint the entire solution using a single command.
+At times, especially when running the CI build, it's useful to lint the entire solution using a single command.
 To do so, add the following script to your solution's `package.json` file:

 ```json package.json
 {